 Following Up After World AIDS Day

 World AIDS Day may be once a year, but you can still support people living with HIV all year round.
 Sign up to NAT’s mailing list to stay up-to-date with new developments in HIV, and learn how you can get involved as an activist or as a volunteer.

 Public Health England

-New lesson packs from Rise Above for Schools awarded PSHE Association Quality Mark
+Lesson packs from Rise Above for Schools have been awarded the PSHE Association's Quality Mark

 Public Health England’s new Rise Above KS3 lesson plan pack on puberty, KS3&4 pack on dealing with change and KS2 lesson plan on transition to secondary schoolhave received the PSHE Association Quality Mark for high-quality PSHE education resources.
 These free PSHE resources are designed to help students understand and manage the changes that may happen as they transition into adulthood and learn about ways to manage and cope with these changes.
 Each lesson plan pack includes an engaging lesson plan, editable PowerPoint presentation, real-life scenarios and interactive videos, which all aim to encourage peer-to-peer discussion.